MuKnIO/avoum-cardano-feasibility-study/study.md

   by design, and inputs which require a signature also defeat malleability.
 For users holding assets protected by one of these conventional mechanisms, using malleable transactions thus requires an extra
-  step: first, cells compatible with malleability are created in a regular non-malleable transaction.
-Only then can these cells be assembled into malleable transactions.
+  step: first, UTxOs compatible with malleability are created in a regular non-malleable transaction.
+Only then can these UTxOs be assembled into malleable transactions.

 <a name="Protocol-and-Interface-Modifications"></a>
 ### Protocol and Interface Modifications